How to buy the best dehumidifier

 Cheap vs expensive dehumidifiers

-If you’re already spending plenty on heating, having to fork out for a dehumidifier can feel like a kick in the teeth.
+If you’re already grappling with a damp problem, having to fork out for a dehumidifier can feel like a kick in the teeth.
 So can you get away with a cheap one?
 There are a few factors to consider.

 The cheapest dehumidifiers usually have a smaller capacity.
 Dehumidifiers that cost less than £130 tend to have a capacity of 10 litres or less.